johnmholmes/LCC_Route_Setter/README.md

 Esp32 devkit 1 node

 40 routes for external LCC node route setting.
 This has none of the GPIO pins doing anything.
 It is just a logix node.

+### RouteSetter_v3

+M5Stack Atom Lite with the M5Stack MiniCan module

+40 routes for external LCC node route setting.
+This has none of the GPIO pins doing anything.
+It is just a logix node.